-I’m happy to announce the update of ATK Colored Compressor based on the Audio Toolkit and JUCE.
+I’m happy to announce the update of ATK Colored Expander based on the Audio Toolkit and JUCE.
 They are available on Windows (AVX compatible processors) and OS X (min.
 10.9, SSE4.2) in different formats.

 ATK is updated to 2.2.0 with the major introduction of vectorized filters.
 This means that some filters (EQ for now) can use vectorization for maximum performance.
 More filters will be introduced later as well as the Python support.
 Vector lanes of size 4 and 8 are supported as well as instruction sets from SSE2 to AVX512.